BCDA-APS/pvMail/docs/source/glossary.rst

 :index:`PyEpics`
     Python package to manage connections with PVs served by an EPICS IOC

-:index:`Traits`
+:index:`PyQt4`
-    Python package to simplify construction of a GUI
+    Python framework for GUI and other Qt components

 :index:`trigger PV`
     EPICS PV that signals an email is to be sent